Quantum Hamiltonian Complexity: Area laws for one-dimensional gapped quantum systems

 In other words, we construct a family of polynomials $C_\ell$ by scaling and translating $T_\ell$ as follows:

 It is then straightforward to check that $C_\ell(H)$ is an AGSP with $\Delta=4e^{-4\ell\sqrt{\epsilon/||H||}}$.

 Unfortunately, an immediate difficulty in using the above bound on $\Delta$ is that $||H||$ can be very large, significantly slowing down the decay of $\Delta$.
 This issue can be addressed by a technique called \emph{Hamiltonian truncation}.
 The technique consists in picking out $s$ particles around the cut that we are concerned with and truncating the upper spectrum of the other ``less important'' particles.
 More precisely, we write the Hamiltonian as $H=H_L+H_1+\cdots+H_s+H_R$ as shown in Figure \ref{fig:truncation}, and then replace $H_L$ and $H_R$ by their respective truncated versions $H_L^{\leq t}$ and $H_R^{\leq t}$, where $A^{\leq t}$ denotes the matrix obtained from $A$ by replacing all eigenvalues greater than $t$ with $t$ and leaving the other eigenvalues unchanged.
-It is clear that the resulting truncated Hamiltonian $H'$ has norm bounded by $s+2t$, and it can also be shown that there exists some constant $t$ such that the spectral gap of $H'$ remains to be $O(1)\cdot\epsilon$.
-Moreover, since the Hamiltonian is frustration-free, $H$ and $H'$ have the same (unique) ground state.
-This means that we can use $H'$ in place of $H$ in our construction of the AGSP.
+It is clear that the resulting truncated Hamiltonian $H'$ has norm bounded by $s+2t$, and it can also be shown that there exists some constant $t$ such that the spectral gap of $H'$ remains to be $\Omega(1)\cdot\epsilon$.
+Moreover, since the Hamiltonian is frustration-free, $H$ and $H'$ have the same (unique) ground state.\footnote{Note that this is the only use of the frustration-free assumption in our presentation.
+In fact, the proof of the frustrated case also follows exactly the same outline except that there we need a more delicate argument to prove that the ground states of $H$ and $H'$, which may now be distinct, are very close to each other.
+The interested reader can refer to \S6 of \cite{AKLV13}.} This means that we can use $H'$ in place of $H$ in our construction of the AGSP.

+Finally, we need to show that the resulting AGSP $C_\ell(H')$ has a small Schmidt rank across the given cut.
+Intuitively speaking, this follows from the fact that each term in the expansion of $C_\ell(H')$ is a product of at most $\ell$ terms of $H'$, and therefore on average contributes Schmidt rank of $d^{\ell/(s+1)}$ to a cut, where $d$ is the local dimension of the particles (there are $s+1$ possible cuts in $H'$).
+The challenge here is that there are exponentially many terms in the expansion of $C_\ell(H')$ and thus we cannot simply sum these up.
+Fortunately, it is possible to circumvent this problem by cleverly grouping the exponential number of terms into a small number of large sums, with each sum again having small entanglement.
+The argument uses polynomial interpolation (see Lemma 4.2 of \cite{AKLV13}) and we end up with the bound of $D=(d\ell)^{O(\max\{\ell/s,\sqrt{\ell}\})}$.